turingschool/lesson_plans/ruby_02-web_applications_with_ruby/authorization.markdown

 ### User:
 * can view index and show page for tools that belong to self
 * cannot update users besides self
+* cannot create see or update other users tools

 ### Admin: